pmarches/CHC1203-canbus/README.md

 ## TODO

-- The venus os sometimes configure the can interface.
-To do so, it has to bring the interface down.
-This program should recover from that.
-ACtually, the program should just exit and the venus watchdog will restart it.
+- Tell the CAN gateway to send only the arbitration id == 0x6C1.
+It is the only one we handle.
+Will reduce CPU load on GX device.